 “Currently, we have indicators for sludge management, but we lack standards to compare and adapt our action.
 We need global humanitarian standards on sludge treatment.”
 Alberto Acquistapace, WASH referent of Solidarités International

-Solidarités International has created OCTOPUS, a first collaborative platform to harmonize and exchange on sludge management practices (see article on this subject).
+Solidarités International has created OCTOPUS, a first collaborative platform to harmonize and exchange on sludge management practices (see the article on this subject).
 It is time for cooperation between WASH actors to collect the information needed to establish global humanitarian standards for sludge treatment to be put in place!

 Sarah Boisson, editor for Défis Humanitaires